Navodhya-2011/pdf_converter/README.md

 # File Converter

-This Python application allows you to convert multiple `.pptx` (PowerPoint) and `.docx` (Word) files to PDF format.
+This Python application allows you to convert multiple `.pptx` (PowerPoint) and `.docx` (Word) files to PDF format though GUI.
 The application supports Windows, macOS, and Linux.

 ## Features